boristsr/gdcorner-website/_products/RushHour.md

 Rush Hour creates incredibly realistic driving behavior.
 The driving profiles are heavily tuned to create a natural look.
 Attempting to drive the vehicle yourself with a gamepad produces twitchy and unrealistic driving.
 The vehicle movement looks like someone is driving in a video game.
 A single mistake can mean having to repeat the drive over and over again, which is incredibly time-consuming.
 Rush Hour improves all of these aspects.

 The driving is believable and consistent, so repeated runs are very similar.
-However, you can record a sequence to guarantee deterministic/repeatable animation and add the ability to scrub through a timeline.
+However, you can record a sequence to guarantee repeatable animation and add the ability to scrub through a timeline.

 Rush Hour supports both PhysX and Chaos physics engines.
 If you require support for another physics engine, please reach out!